 How to Plant

-The rule of thumb when planting any shrub or tree in the desert is to dig a hole three times as wide as the root ball but no deeper.
+The rule of thumb when planting any shrub in the desert is to dig a hole three times as wide as the root ball but no deeper.
 Amending the soil is not recommended.
 Counterintuitively, backfilling with the same native soil you just dug up helps your plant develop a stronger root system.

 Buying tip!